-You can connect your device directly to an Alexa-enabled device by using local wireless communication technologies, such as Bluetooth Low-Energy (BLE) mesh, Zigbee, or Matter*.
-Also, you can combine local connections with smart home skills and smart home for Alexa Voice Service (AVS).
+You can connect your device directly to an Alexa-enabled device by using local wireless communication technologies, such as Bluetooth Low-Energy (BLE) mesh, Matter, or Zigbee.
+Also, you can combine local connectivity protocols with smart home skills, ACK, and smart home for Alexa Voice Service (AVS) .

 Bluetooth, Zigbee, or Matter certified devices